 In EPF, an employee has to contribute 12% of his basic pay towards his provident fund account.
 An equal amount is contributed by his employer.
 Apart from contributing the normal 12% of his basic pay, employee may choose to put in more than this, up to 100% of his basic and D.A., voluntarily.
 The contribution is known as Voluntary Provident Fund and will earn the same rate as normal EPF contribution.
 But remember, your employer will not be required to ‘volunteer’ to contribute more than the 12% mandate.

 Both are almost the same!
 Once the contribution is made through VPF, it is treated exactly like contribution through EPF.
-VPF is deposited to your existing PF account.
+So you can say VPF is extension of EPF as VPF is deposited to your existing PF account.
 Therefore, all rules that apply to interest rate/loan/transfer/withdrawal from EPF apply to VPF as well.

 How to invest in Voluntary Provident Fund?

 Investing in Voluntary Provident Fund is a simple process and just requires you to inform your employer to deduct a certain proportion of your pay (subject to the limit mentioned above) additionally, every month.
 You can contact the Finance/Payroll/HR department of the company.
 Generally there is a pre-specified form with the concerned department which you need to fill, sign and submit to the department.
 It mainly asks for how much of Basic and DA you want to contribute to your VPF account.
 The choice would vary from 0% to 88% of basic + DA (88% because 12% is already invested in EPF).